Money Saving Tips For Your Pool You Can Use Right Now

 6. Get A Good Test Kit

 Do you want a perfectly clear and balanced pool?
 I think everyone does.
 Owning a good test kit is where you need to start.
 You always want to invest in a good test kit.
 The one I've used since 1999 is the Taylor Reagent K-2006 pool water test kit.
 In my opinion it's the best on the market and will give you the most accurate chemical readings.
 Having accurate readings will allow you to make the right adjustments, use the right chemicals, at the right time, in the right amounts.
+Another great choice is the TF-100 test kit.

 Doing this can save money on over-use and needlessly wasted chemicals.